MarcoPrieto2910/RuntimeCalculator/README.md

 2. Find **OMAX Runtime Collector**.
 3. Verify that its status is **Running**.
 4. Check `collector.log` for a new startup entry.
-5. Start `FakeOmax` if performing a local test.
-6. Verify that the collector connects successfully.
+5. Verify that the collector attempts to connect to the configured OMAX endpoint.

 The collector should start automatically without manually launching the executable.

-### 8. Test service recovery
+## 8. Test service recovery

 To verify that Windows can recover from an unexpected collector process failure: